-One day many years ago, early in my massage career, while designing a new form for my treatment notes, I realized that the same system I used to assess my clients’ needs could be applied to the health of my new and struggling business!
+One day, while designing a new form for my treatment notes, I realized that the same system I used to assess my clients’ needs could be applied to the health of my struggling new business!
 You may already know about this process.

 Let’s look at this way of documenting patient care, and then we’ll “rinse and repeat” the same process for your business!

 SOAP is an acronym – each letter in the title stands for a different element of the method.
-To start the assessment of your business challenges, get a sheet of paper and divide it into 4 sections.
-Write one of these words as a heading on each section: S=Subjective, O=Objective, A=Assessment, P=Plan – S – O – A – P!
+To start the assessment of your business challenges, get a sheet of paper and horizontally divide it into 4 sections.
+Write one of these words as a heading on each section: Subjective, Objective, Assessment, Plan – S – O – A – P!

 Starting with the letter S, this section contains subjective information.
-This is the client/patient’s version of their pain, problem or challenge.
-It includes everything they tell you about their condition – how it started, when it started, how often it happens, what makes it better and worse.
+This is the client/patient’s version of their problem; everything they tell you about their condition – how it started, when it started, how often it happens, what makes it better and worse.
 It’s their personal – or subjective – view of their situation.

 As you can see, the SOAP Method is a simple way to get clarity on the challenges and solutions of your wellness practice!

-Continuing with our SOAP notes theme, the letter O in the SOAP method stands for Objective.
-This includes all impartial, unbiased information relating to the patient’s condition: all measurable data and rating scales, such as the 0-10 Pain Scale; test results and reaction to treatments.
+The letter O stands for Objective – all impartial, unbiased information relating to the patient’s condition: all measurable data and rating scales, such as the 0-10 Analog Pain Scale; test results and treatment outcomes.
 It also includes the practitioner’s objective findings of the patient’s condition, based on commonly-accepted evaluation criteria, such as observation and palpation.

-Applying this process to your business SOAP Notes, rate the “pain” of your practice using the analog 0-10 Pain Scale.
+Applying this process to your business, ask your business how much “pain” it feels, using the analog 0-10 Pain Scale.
 What number is it – how badly does it hurt?
-If the pain is 0-3, you’re doing most things right – just keep doing what’s working, while exploring new opportunities for growth!
+If the pain is 0-3, you’re doing most things right – just keep doing what’s working, while exploring new approaches!
 If the pain is 4-7, change the treatment (try something else) or adjust the dosage (do more of what works and less of what doesn’t).
-If the pain is 8-10, call 911 – it’s time for a major intervention!
+If the pain is 8-10, if you’re thinking about pulling the plug , call the doctor!
+It’s time for a major intervention!

-Be sure to include things that improve your practice and what helps it thrive, as well as things that sabotage growth and keep your business in a poor or mediocre state.
+List things that improve your practice, what helps it thrive, as well as things that sabotage growth and keep your business in a poor or mediocre state.
 List all of these objective findings in the O section of your Soap Notes.

-Now consider the A in SOAP, representing Assessment.
+The letter A in SOAP represents Assessment.
 Here a physician would diagnose the patient’s condition, based on the subjective and objective findings – the patient’s complaints integrated with measurable data.
-Since diagnosis is beyond my scope of practice as a massage therapist, this is where I record my impressions of what is going on with the client, as well as results of the massage – how the client reacts to treatment.
+Since diagnosis is beyond my scope of practice, this is where I record my impressions of what is going on with the client, as well as results of the massage – how the client responds to treatment.

-In the case of your unhealthy health care business, the Assessment portion of your business SOAP Notes might look like this: Unhealthy Money Mindset of limiting beliefs; low self-esteem; lack of self-confidence and fear of change; weak, painful marketing muscles from repetitive cycles of intense use and benign neglect; loss of financial strength from ineffective marketing; unproductive use of time due to disorganization and overwhelm; vertigo/loss of balance from erratic income; stunted growth due to improper marketing nutrition.
+The Assessment portion of your business SOAP notes might look like this: Unhealthy Money Mindset of limiting beliefs, low self-esteem, lack of self-confidence and fear of change; weak, painful marketing muscles from repetitive cycles of intense use and benign neglect; loss of financial strength from ineffective marketing; unproductive use of time due to disorganization and overwhelm; vertigo/loss of balance from erratic income; stunted growth due to improper marketing nutrition.

-The final section of the SOAP Notes for this “patient” is P for Plan, which contains your recommended treatment for this patient’s complaints and problems.
-This is where a medical doctor would prescribe a medication, refer to a specialist such as a surgeon, or recommend adjunct treatment, like massage or acupuncture.
+P for Plan contains your recommended treatment for the patient’s complaints and problems.
+This is where a medical doctor would prescribe a medication, order a test, refer to a specialist, or recommend adjunct treatment, like massage or acupuncture.

-Ask questions like these: “What do I need to do to help the patient from where they are to where they want to be?
-What should I do for short-term improvement and what will help the patient achieve long-term goals?”
+Ask such questions as: “How can I help the patient get from where they are to where they want to be?
+How can I help this patient – my business – achieve short and long-term goals?”

-You recognize in treating a client that the healing process involves more than a few techniques for an hour or so.
-The condition probably developed over time and it will take time to reverse it.
-So you follow a protocol or system to help them heal over time.
+In treating a client the healing process involves more than a few techniques for an hour or so.
+You explain that their condition probably developed over time and will take time to reverse.
+You follow a plan to help them heal over time.

 Likewise, growing your practice involves more than a one-time quick fix or occasional shot in the arm!
 You need a strategic, ongoing process that you repeat on a regularly-scheduled basis – like taking a prescription medication every 4 hours.
-In our hypothetical case of your business as the patient, this would be equivalent to a dose of marketing for 2 hours per day, or once a week for 5 hours, for example.
+For your business, this would be a dose of marketing for 2 hours per day or once a week for 5 hours, for example.